Banff Day Trip Tours From Calgary

 Banff Area & Johnston Canyon 1-Day Tour from Calgary or Banff

-This long-day tour leaves from Calgary and takes visitors to Banff Avenue, with an optional visit to the Banff Gondola.
-Instead of some of the sights I mentioned in the self-guided section, this tour brings guests along the Bow Valley Parkway to Johnston Canyon, where you can hike to the Lower and Upper Falls at the famous attraction.
+This long-day tour leaves Calgary and takes visitors to Banff Avenue, with an optional visit to the Banff Gondola.
+It then brings guests along the Bow Valley Parkway to Johnston Canyon, where you can hike to the Lower and Upper Falls at the famous attraction.
 There is also a stop at Bow Falls, Surprise Corner, and a 15-minute stop to see the hoodoos nearby before heading back to Calgary.

 Lake Louise, Moraine Lake, & Banff Tour